 Highlights

-CISNET modeling quantifies the contributions of cancer risk, screening, tumor features, and treatment to racial disparities in mortality for 5 cancers
+CISNET modeling quantifies the contributions of cancer risk, screening, tumor features, and treatment in mortality for 5 cancers

-photo of the JNCI monographPublished in JNCI MonographsExternal Web Site Policy, analyses by CISNET researchers quantified the contributions of different points along the cancer control continuum on disparities in cancer mortality rates for female breast, cervical, lung, prostate, and colorectal cancers between the overall U.S. and Black populations.
-Differences by cancer site highlight the most important “leverage” points along the continuum for interventions that would have the potential to make significant inroads into reducing these disparities.
-For example, disparities in lung cancer are largely driven by cancer risk (smoking patterns), while for prostate cancer tumor features, cancer risk, and treatment contribute about equally.
+photo of the JNCI monographPublished in JNCI MonographsExternal Web Site Policy, analyses by CISNET researchers quantified the contributions of different points along the cancer control continuum on differences in cancer mortality rates for female breast, cervical, lung, prostate, and colorectal cancers between the overall U.S. and Black populations.
+Differences by cancer site highlight the most important “leverage” points along the continuum for interventions that would have the potential to make significant inroads for improving cancer outcomes.
+For example, differences in lung cancer are largely driven by cancer risk (smoking patterns), while for prostate cancer tumor features, cancer risk, and treatment contribute about equally.
 This body of research illustrates how CISNET population-based simulation modeling may be applied to tackle critical public health issues.

-CISNET multi-cancer site analysis highlighted the potential role of increased screening uptake in reducing cancer deaths and reaching the Cancer Moonshot goal
+CISNET multi-cancer site analysis highlighted the potential role of increased screening uptake in reducing cancer deaths and reaching key milestones for cancer control

 A recent CISNET analysis estimated that a 10 percentage point increase in uptake of screening strategies recommended by the US Preventive Services Task Force could prevent 1,010 deaths from lung cancer, 11,070 deaths from colorectal cancer, 1,790 deaths from breast cancer, and 1,710 deaths from cervical cancer over the lifetimes of eligible US residents at the recommended age to begin screening in 2021.
 Increased screening uptake was also estimated yield additional complications and false-positive tests that result in unnecessary follow-up tests and procedures.
 Compared with a proxy for the expected lifetime number of deaths from these cancers if current trends in screening and treatment were to continue, a 10 percentage point increase in uptake of lung, colorectal, breast, and cervical cancer screening was estimated to result in a 1% reduction in lung cancer deaths, a 21% reduction in colorectal cancer deaths, a 4% reduction in female breast cancer deaths, and a 40% reduction in cervical cancer deaths.
 NCI Cancer Currents Blog interviewed Dr. Amy Knudsen, the lead author of the article to further discuss the findings, and the implications for the role of cancer screening in reducing cancer mortality.